 2) Disadvantages of white fillings vs. dental amalgam.

-A) Amalgam fillings are usually less expensive.
+A) Amalgam is less expensive.

 C) Bonded restorations take longer to place.

-D) Bonding is somewhat more difficult to place.
+D) Bonding is more technique sensitive.

-E) White fillings will tend to discolor over time.
+F) White fillings will tend to discolor.